-For so many business’ and office workplaces in the modern world, the system upon which computers and other forms of technology operate are integral to a smoothly running operation with staff and, quite likely, customers dependent on those systems working without a hitch.
-And when the I.T. system does fail, and even the tiniest gremlin in the works can cause an issue, then it can be a major hassle and, worse, a costly problem with which to face.
+For many business and office workplaces in the modern world, the system upon which computers and other forms of technology operate are integral to a smoothly running operation with staff and, quite likely, customers dependent on those systems working without a hitch.
+And when the I.T. system does fail, and even the tiniest gremlin in the works can cause an issue, it can be a major hassle and, worse, a costly problem with which to face.

 Of course, having a robust I.T. support provider in place is vital for these occasions, allowing you confidence that any issue can be resolved swiftly and without too much disruption to the business.

-However, it should also be a matter of course that you look to a regimen of preventative maintenance for your system which can go a long way towards minimising the risk of I.T. failure before it happens.
+However, it should also be a matter of course that you look to a regimen of preventative maintenance for your system, which can go a long way towards minimising the risk of I.T. failure before it happens.